pololu/rpicsim/docs/Contributing.md

 RPicSim is hosted on the [pololu/rpicsim github page](https://github.com/pololu/rpicsim).

-To report a bug, go to a github page and create a new issue.
+To report a bug, go to the github page and create a new issue.

 If you want to contribute code, these are the general steps: